The Gut–Brain Connection

 Relationship with nourishment

-We start with nutrition that supports regulation: steady blood sugar, diverse fibres, anti-inflammatory foods, and targeted probiotics to restore balance.
-But we also invite presence, slowing down to eat, noticing the body’s cues, and gently exploring what sensations arise when you feel stressed, restricted, or unsafe.
+We start with nutrition that supports regulation: steady blood sugar, diverse fibres, anti-inflammatory foods, and targeted supplements to restore balance.

-This is where Compassionate Inquiry weaves into nutrition: we look at what the gut is saying beyond digestion.
+This is where Compassionate Inquiry weaves into nutrition: we look at what the gut is communicating beyond digestion.

 The Way Forward

-The gut–brain axis is more than a pathway of nerves and hormones, it’s a mirror of how we live.
+The gut–brain axis is more than a pathway of nerves and hormones.
+It reflects how much strain the body is carrying and how supported it feels.

-By working with both physiology and emotion, we begin to restore true regulation: safety in the body, balance in the gut, and clarity in the mind.
+By working with physiology and lived experience together, we can begin to restore steadiness: tolerance in the nervous system, stability in digestion, and clarity in the mind.

-Healing, then, is not just about eliminating symptoms, it’s about coming home to yourself.
+Healing, then, is not just about reducing symptoms.

 Takeaway Reflections